 The multiplayer online battle arena(MOBA) game has become a fever over the last decade, having reached in 2021 a simultaneous player count record of 11 million players.
 Since I'm a nerd myself, until last year I used to also be a regular player, just like that one person you know or are.

 This year, searching through Kaggle to find cool data that I could work on a data science project, I stumbled upon a dataset that contains information about the first 10 minutes, the early game, of several diamond-tier matches.
 After looking through the data for a while, I asked myself the question: how well can I predict which team is going to win?

 Also, it is of general knowledge in the data science field that, if your model is a good predictor of something, that means it can also tell you which features of your data were more helpful to the prediction(that's called explainability in AI).
 So, going back to our data: if our model is a good predictor of which team is going to win, it is also a good method to know which game features you should focus more on improving to win more matches and climb up the rank.

-If you want more details on decisions about every step, check out the notebook.
-I will only be showing the results here.
+If you wish to go into more technical detail than that, check out the notebook.
+From now on I will only be showing results.

 A plot of feature importance for our model: